 - Water bottle, sunscreen, snacks

-- Towels / change of clothes (in case you get too wet)
+- Towels / change of clothes to leave in your car (in case you get too wet)

 4. Dispelling some Edmonton river water myths

 When people see me doing water activities on the North Saskatchewan River, one of the common questions I get is: “But isn’t the water dirty?”